-The FOCE experiments conducted to date have operated completely independently, with no common goals or common scientific questions.
-Important parallels between FOCE and the well-established FACE experiments may provide a guide to the development of a specific sets of hypotheses that could be pursued in a more coordinated approach.
-Norby and Zak (2011) proposed a set of testable guiding hypotheses for FACE experiments that proved to be a valuable approach for extending the understanding of effects of increased CO2 from the scale of plant responses to ecological responses incorporating large spatial and temporal scales required for evaluating feedbacks between the biosphere, atmosphere and climate.
-Such an approach could apply equally well to FOCE and would enable greater comparability among different experiments.
-The envisioned projects enabled by the development of this instrument include hypotheses based on community structure and biodiversity, trophic interactions, competition/predation, resilience, acclimation and adaptation, net primary production and plant growth, calcification/dissolution, nutrient cycling, carbon cycling and ecosystem function and processes such as bioturbation.
+FOCE experiments to date have been conducted completely independently, with no common goals or common scientific questions.
+A more coordinated multidisciplinary approach using FOCE instruments will enable greater comparability among different experiments.
+Important parallels between FOCE and the well-established FACE experiments may provide a guide to the development of specific sets of hypotheses that could be pursued in a more coordinated approach.
+Norby and Zak (2011) proposed a set of testable guiding hypotheses for FACE experiments which proved to be extremely valuable for extending insights in high atmosphere CO2 effects from the scale of individual plants to ecological and ecosystem responses to address the critical need to gather insights across scales to evaluate feedbacks between the biosphere, atmosphere and climate.
+The envisioned projects that would be enabled by the development of the FOCE instrument include hypotheses-driven research within and across disciplines and scales including community structure and biodiversity, trophic interactions, competition/predation, resilience, acclimation and adaptation, net primary production and marine plant growth, calcification/dissolution, nutrient cycling, carbon cycling and ecosystem function, and processes such as bioturbation.